 St Andrews Scottish Songbook

-St Andrews Voices and the University of St Andrews’ Laidlaw Music Centre invite composers born in, or living/studying in, Scotland to send proposals for contributions to the St Andrews Scottish Songbook.
+St Andrews Voices and the University of St Andrews’ Laidlaw Music Centre invited composers born in, or living/studying in, Scotland to send proposals for contributions to the St Andrews Scottish Songbook in December 2020.

 St Andrews Voices, Scotland’s Festival of the Voice, intends to publish a new Scottish Song Book at its 2022 edition to mark VisitScotland’s Year of Scottish Stories.
 The songbook will consist of 24 settings for voice and piano of existing (text + melody) Scottish traditional songs.
 The project seeks to